Your Guide to Agile Recruiting!

 – Use tools like social media and email calendars to set meetings and send reminders or updates.

-- Limit in person and on-site interviews to the essentials or to your final candidates if necessary.
-Most of us are working online at least part of the time these days.
+– Limit in-person and on-site interviews to the essentials or to your final candidates if necessary.
+With the technology resources we have, most of us are working online at least part of the time these days.
 We can connect digitally quickly and easily, so make it easier for your potential hires.

 It’s All Mobile!